Javascript is not enabled.

 More than 1.2 million people in the United States live and receive care in nursing homes, the vast majority of whom are older adults ages 65 or older.
 The AARP Public Policy Institute created the AARP Nursing Home Quality and Safety Dashboard to provide quarterly snapshots of national and state data related to the experiences of nursing home residents, staffing, and facility characteristics.
 This new Dashboard continues the work of the AARP Nursing Home COVID-19 Dashboard, which from 2020-2025 tracked the impact of COVID-19 specifically on nursing homes, residents, and staff.

-The first release of AARP’s new Nursing Home Quality and Safety Dashboard covers the first (January through March) and second (April through June) quarters of 2025.
+This release of AARP’s new Nursing Home Quality and Safety Dashboard covers the third quarter (July through September) of 2025.

 Respiratory Illnesses